 • Sift the flour.
 For fluffier lemon muffins, I highly recommend sifting your all-purpose flour.

 • Don’t over-mix the batter.
-When you over-mix the muffin batter, you can wind up with a tougher texture muffin when baked.
-Over-mixing also adds more air to the mixture creating holes.
+When you over-mix the muffin batter, you can wind up with a tougher-textured muffin when baked.
+Over-mixing also adds more air to the mixture, creating holes.

 • Rest the muffin batter.
 If time allows, I recommend resting your lemon poppy seed muffin batter in the refrigerator (covered) for 30 to 45 minutes, max.
 You can even let the batter rest overnight if you need to.

 • Brush on the lemon honey syrup (optional step).
-You can brush on some lemon honey syrup over the top of each lemon poppy seed muffin right after they’ve come out of the oven.
+You can brush some lemon-honey syrup over the top of each lemon poppy seed muffin right after they come out of the oven.
 I do this with my small-batch lemon cupcakes recipe, and it’s easy to whisk together and adds an even greater lemon flavor!

 • Nutritional information is only for the lemon poppy seed muffins, not the glaze, syrup, or sparkling sugar.